KiwiSaver deductions and employer contributions may change depending on your employee’s situation.

 The rule affects withdrawals for employees aged 60 years before 1 July 2019.
 These employees cannot withdraw their KiwiSaver savings when they're eligible for NZ Super.

 - deducting KiwiSaver contributions from their pay (unless they’re on a savings suspension)

 - paying compulsory employer contributions.

-Once your employee is eligible to withdraw their KiwiSaver savings you can stop your compulsory employer contributions.
+When employees are eligible to withdraw their KiwiSaver savings stop compulsory employer contributions.